chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 ### Changes

 In Git, as in Subversion and Mercurial and other version control systems before them, when you finish with a change, you *commit* it.
-In Jujutsu, there is no first-class notion of “committing” code.[^legacy-commit] This took me a fair bit to wrap my head around!
+In Jujutsu, there is no first-class notion of “committing” code.
+This took me a fair bit to wrap my head around!
 Instead, Jujutsu has two discrete operations:  `describe` and `new`. `jj describe` lets you provide a descriptive message for any change. `jj new` starts a new change.
 You can think of `git commit --message "something I did"` as being equivalent to `jj describe --message "some I did" && jj new`.
 This falls out of the fact that `jj describe` and `jj new` are orthogonal, and much more capable than `git commit` as a result.

 The `describe` command works on *any* commit.
 It defaults to the commit that is the current working copy.
 If you want to rewrite a message earlier in your commit history, though, that is not a special operation like it is in Git, where you have to perform an interactive rebase to do it.
 You just call `jj describe` with a `--revision`  (or `-r` for short, as everywhere in Jujutsu) argument.
 For example: